HL7/fhir-for-fair/input/pagecontent/mimic.md

-### Overview
+### Introduction

-The MIMIC-IV-ED (MIMIC-ED)
+#### Scope

+The scope of this real-world case is to implement HL7 FHIR for the MIMIC-IV-ED (MIMIC-ED) (<https://physionet.org/content/mimic-iv-ed/1.0/>) dataset and assess the level of FAIRness before and after implementation.
+By doing so, this case contributes to: 1) the MIMIC-ED community by providing an HL7 FHIR model of the data and examplar implemention, and 2) the FAIR community by providing knowledge about what parts of FAIR can be addressed, in this particular case, when choosing HL7 FHIR to implement the principles.
+The lessons learned here could be applied to other cases where the implementation of the FAIR principles using HL7 FHIR is desirable.

+#### Data

-(<https://physionet.org/content/mimic-iv-ed/1.0/>) dataset is a module of the MIMIC-IV (<https://physionet.org/content/mimiciv/0.4/>) dataset, the latter of which is published in August 2020 and contains clinical data on hospital stays sourced from hospital information systems.
+MIMIC-ED is a module of the MIMIC-IV (<https://physionet.org/content/mimiciv/0.4/>) dataset, the latter of which was published in August 2020 and contains clinical data on hospital stays sourced from hospital information systems.
 MIMIC-ED, published in June 2021, contains emergency department (ED) admissions at the Beth Israel Deaconess Medical Center (Boston, MA, USA)